 - You’ll still get points on your license.
 A reckless driving conviction will add 2 points to your license.

 It is important to fully understand your situation and options following an arrest for driving under the influence in California.
-Speaking with an experienced San Diego DUI attorney is the best way to fully comprehend your current situation.
+Speaking with an experienced Wet Reckless DUI Lawyer San Diego is the best way to fully comprehend your current situation.
 For more than 19 years, Vikas Bajaj has helped clients like you fight DUI charges in California.
 Using an aggressive pre-investigation process, Mr. Bajaj attacks the prosecution’s case and works tirelessly to get DUI charges reduced or dismissed.
 Many times, his ability to pinpoint weaknesses in the prosecution’s case has allowed him to secure beneficial wet reckless plea bargains for his clients.

 If you have been arrested for a DUI in California do not hesitate to contact the Law Office of Vikas Bajaj.
 He will review your case, determine the likelihood of getting a reduction in charges, and answer any questions you may have about your DUI.